cagataygurturk/php-address-book/README.md

 Data Access Layer is very flexible.
 Implementing EntityRepositoryInterface, the data storage mechanism can be changed without any modification on upper layers.

 HTTP application uses REST verbs and HTTP status codes for communicating with the client.
 For example, for a request that do not return any results, the client also gets 404 status code.
 For a deleted object it gives a 204 (No Content) status code.
 For better control on the status codes, the application uses exceptions.
 Every derived exception (like **Application\Exception\NotFoundException**) has a HTTP status code (default 500) in its \$code property.
 So, when an unhandles exception occurs for the MVC framework sends the \$code property of the thrown Exception.
 Actually it's very nice method to control HTTP status code that I love, also HHVM had a bug about this subject reported by me: https://github.com/facebook/hhvm/issues/4379 There is a workaround about this issue that I have not implemented in this project therefore tests are failing in HHVM environment.

+For any questions please send an email to info@cagataygurturk.com